Speakers & Events

 Dr. Steven Amstrup

 The Environmental Fellows had the opportunity to have a private Q&A session with Dr. Amstrup immediately following the presentation.
-The session was moderated by Environmental Fellow Sam Leist ('14), who has worked with Dr. Amstrup's organization, Polar Bears International, in the past.
+The session was moderated by Environmental Fellow Sam Leist, who worked with Dr. Amstrup's organization, Polar Bears International.
 It was a great experience for the Fellows to converse with someone whose work has made such an impact on modern conservation.